marklearst/skydio-controller-widget/README.md

 ## 🧑‍💻 Development Guidelines

 - All UI components documented in Storybook.
-- Use the shared `IconButton` for all interactive icons (including expand/collapse).
+- Use the shared `IconButton` for all interactive autonomy icons (including expand/collapse).
 - Responsive by default: minimal UI on mobile, full controls on desktop.
 - Exports via `index.ts` for each component folder.
 - Prefer composable patterns (children, flexible props).